Elmer Keith: Magnum revolvers

 Keith's first major contribution, the .357 Magnum, was the result of handloading the .38 Special cartridge far beyond normally accepted limits, taking full advantage of the greater material strength of the revolvers available in the 1920s and 1930s compared to those of the late 19th century.
 The .357 Magnum first became available in 1935 and quickly became a favorite among law enforcement and civilian users.
 The .357 Magnum had a slightly longer case than the .38 Special, but was otherwise identical, so .357 Magnum revolvers could shoot .38 Special or .357 Magnum ammunition, but .38 Special revolvers (most of which are not safe for the pressures generated by the Magnum round) could not chamber .357 Magnum ammunition.
 Buying a .357 Magnum revolver gave the shooter all the abilities of the well-established .38 Special, with the ability to increase the available power by using the Magnum cartridge.
 Keith's contributions to the commercial development of the .357 Magnum have been questioned by some writers, and Keith subsequently denigrated the .357 Magnum as he had the .38 Special.

-The .44 Magnum was developed in much the same way, and was released commercially in 1956.
+The .44 Magnum was developed in much the same way and was released commercially in 1956.
 Keith had earlier determined that the thinner chamber walls of the .45 Colt would not comfortably withstand the pressures generated by his own heavy loads.
-He therefore started experimenting with the .44 Special revolver, and used the same formula of pushing heavy bullets at high velocities that he had used for the .357 Magnum.
+He therefore started experimenting with the .44 Special revolver and used the same formula of pushing heavy bullets at high velocities that he had used for the .357 Magnum.
 The resulting ".44 Special Magnum" was a formidable cartridge for handgun hunting, firing a 250 grain bullet at 1200 ft/s.

 Keith encouraged Smith & Wesson and Remington to produce a commercial version of this new high pressure loading, and revolvers chambered for it.
-While S&W produced the first prototype revolver chambered in .44 Magnum, the famous Model 29, Sturm, Ruger actually beat S&W to market by several months in 1956 with a .44 Magnum version of the single action Blackhawk revolver.
-In fact Remington delivered a more powerful cartridge than Keith asked for, firing a 240 grain bullet at 1500 ft/s, and it remained the most powerful production handgun cartridge until the commercial introduction of the .454 Casull (based on the .45 Colt).
+While S&W produced the first prototype revolver chambered in .44 Magnum, the famous Model 29, arms maker Sturm, Ruger & Co., actually beat S&W to market by several months in 1956 with a .44 Magnum version of the single action Blackhawk revolver.
+In fact, Remington delivered a more powerful cartridge than Keith asked for, firing a 240 grain bullet at 1500 ft/s, and it remained the most powerful production handgun cartridge until the commercial introduction of the .454 Casull (based on the .45 Colt).
 The .44 Magnum is still far more popular, as the recoil of .454 Casull rounds is considered excessive by most shooters, and revolvers in .454 Casull were rare and expensive until the introduction of .454 Casull models by Sturm, Ruger and Taurus in the late 1990s.